 We have often confused peacemaking with peacekeeping.
 What we typically think is that peacemakers are those that take one for the team.
-Furthermore, if we have been hurt then we misguidedly think pursuing peace is keeping quiet, not speaking the truth, or only sharing part of the truth.
+Furthermore, if we have been hurt, we misguidedly think of pursuing peace as remaining quiet, not speaking the truth, or only sharing part of the truth.
 We equate being passive with peacemaking.
-We withhold and bend truth not speaking how we really feel.
+We withhold and bend the truth, not speaking how we really feel.
 We may be thinking that we are doing what is best for the team or relationship.
-However, peace is far more than the absence of conflict it is the presence of mercy and justice.
+However, peace is far more than the absence of conflict; it is the presence of mercy and justice.
 True peace produces a relationship that brings even enemies together (Proverbs 16:7).
-Realize, fighting can be stopped without mercy and justice; however, you cannot live peaceably without them.
+Realize fighting can be stopped without mercy and justice; however, you cannot live peaceably without them.

-A peacekeeper (or peacefaker) always guides conversations away from the subjects that might cause strife.
+A peacekeeper (i.e., a peace-faker) always guides conversations away from the subjects that might cause strife.
 Peacekeepers are compromisers.
-They avoid confrontation at all costs in order to maintain a sense of security albeit false.
+They avoid confrontation at all costs to maintain a sense of security, albeit false.
 They are the inventors of the “Do not make waves rule.”
-They are experts at changing the subject, preventing arguments and misdirecting the conversation.
+They are experts at changing the subject, preventing arguments, and misdirecting the conversation.
 Peacekeepers do not care if the problem gets resolved.
 They just want it to not affect them.
-The peace achieved by a peacekeeper is a fake, pretend peace, or momentary peace.
-This peace is outward, external and incapable of changing anyone’s heart or mind.
+The peace achieved by a peacekeeper is a fake, pretend peace or momentary peace.
+This peace is outward, external, and incapable of changing anyone’s heart or mind.
 The result of the “Do not make waves rule” actually allows wrong to continue.
 It keeps dysfunctional teams or families in dysfunctional cycles.
 Sometimes we ignore things hoping they will go away.
 Remember, what we do not confront will not change!

-The three responses found on the left side of the slippery slope are called the escape responses.
-People tend to use these responses when they are more interested in avoiding conflict than in resolving it.
-These responses are used to create an illusion of peace (i.e., peacefaking) and not the reality of peace (2).
+The three responses on the slippery slope’s left side are called the escape responses.
+People tend to use these responses when they are more interested in avoiding conflict than resolving it.
+These responses create an illusion of peace (i.e., peace-faking) and not the reality of peace (2).

-Denial – One way to escape from a conflict is to pretend that it does not exist.
+Denial – One way to escape a conflict is to pretend it does not exist.
 Or, if we cannot deny that the problem exists, we simply refuse to do what should be done to resolve a conflict properly.
-These responses bring only temporary relief and usually make matters worse (Genesis 16:1-6; 1 Samuel 2:22-25) (2).
+These responses only bring temporary relief and usually worsen matters (Genesis 16:1-6; 1 Samuel 2:22-25) (2).

 Suicide – When people lose all hope of resolving a conflict, they may seek to escape the situation (or make a desperate cry for help) by attempting to take their own lives (see 1 Samuel 31:4).
 Suicide is never the right way to deal with conflict.
 Suicide is a permanent non-solution to a temporary problem.
 Tragically, however, suicide has become the third leading cause of death among adolescents in the United States, partly because so many children have never learned how to deal with conflict constructively (2).

-The three responses found on the right side of the slippery slope are called the attack responses.
+The three responses on the slippery slope’s right side are called the attack responses.
 These responses are used by people who are more interested in winning a conflict than in preserving a relationship.
 This attitude is seen in people who view conflict as a contest or a chance to assert their rights, to control others, or to take advantage of their situation.
 Attack responses are typically used by people who are strong and self-confident.
 But they may also be used by those who feel weak, fearful, insecure, or vulnerable.
 Whatever the motive, these responses are directed at bringing as much pressure to bear on opponents as is necessary to eliminate their opposition (2).

 Assault –Some people try to overcome an opponent by using various forms of force or intimidation, such as verbal attacks (including gossip and slander), physical violence, or efforts to damage a person financially or professionally (Acts 6:8-15).
 Such conduct always makes conflicts worse (2).